 In algebra, the principle is straight forward – if two things are equal, it doesn’t matter which one we use.
 Remember the algebra expression of 2x + 4?
 Well if X = 4 then the expression via the substitution principle is 2(4) + 4 = 12.
 Well in business it works the same way.
-If I have a variable (remember the variable in the expression is X) and I substitute this with something different I should get a different result.
+If there is a variable (remember the variable in the expression is X) and it is substituted with something different I should get a different result.

 Why do I need to know about this in business?
 Answer, it is simply one of the principles used in our need to continuously improve the business.
 Essentially, you have no choice, well, actually you do; you don’t have to use it but odds are that the business will not survive for an extended period of time.
 The substitution principle is one of the tools in your arsenal to assist in making the business better.
 It answers simple questions like: How can I make operations faster?
 How can I get a better product to my customer?
 How do I improve the bottom line?
 This principle is one of the best and most commonly used tool to answer these questions.

-So, let’s use a simple example.
+Let’s use a simple example.
 You own a retail store that sells pencils.
 I didn’t know this, but there are over 150 pencil manufacturers.
-So instead of purchasing your pencils from United for 3.3 cents each, you buy them from U.S. Pencil Co. for 3.28 cents each.
+Instead of purchasing your pencils from United for 3.3 cents each, you buy them from U.S. Pencil Co. for 3.28 cents each.
 You literally buy 2 million pencils per month.
 Let’s make some assumptions, first the quality of the pencils are the same.
 Secondly, the length and lead duration is exactly the same.
 The only difference is the purchase price.
-So the question is, what is the price differential in cost savings by switching?
+Thus, the question is, what is the price differential in cost savings by switching?

 Answer – 2 million United Company pencils cost $66,000, 2 million U.S. Pencil Co. pencils cost $65,600.
 The differential is a savings of $400.